parasyte/onlyargs/README.md

 Options:
   -h --help     Show this help message.
-  --version     Show the application version.
+  -V --version  Show the application version.

 Numbers:
   A list of numbers to sum.